Stockton Springs Community Church: Description and history

-The church was built in 1853 for a Universalist congregation, and the artwork was executed by Boston-based artist William Lawlor.
+The church was built in 1853 for a Universalist congregation.
+Alfred Biather was the architect and S. A. Rendell was the builder.
+The church tower was designed by a Mr. Wren of Boston and the bell was cast by the Revere Copper Company.
+The artwork was executed by Boston-based artist William Lawlor.
 It is one of four churches in Maine with trompe-l'œil artwork, and is the oldest of those.
 The church has served as a non-denominational community church since the 1930s.